-Over the past 5 years, we have funded everything from science education in the elementary schools through the Living Lab, to Swing Dancing for senior citizens.
-The programs funded have taken place in the Westford schools, the J. V Fletcher Memorial Library, the Westford Museum, the PCA, the Roudenbush Community Center, and the Cameron senior center.
+Over the past years, we have funded everything from science education in the elementary schools through the Living Lab, to Swing Dancing for senior citizens.
+The programs funded have taken place in the Westford schools, the J. V Fletcher Memorial Library, the Westford Museum, Nashoba Valley Concert Band, Westford Chorus, the Cameron senior center and many others.

-In addition to the funds for grants that we receive from the state, local cultural councils may also accept contributions to be used for sponsoring events such as the July 3, 2010 Summer Fun event described below.
+In addition to the funds for grants that we receive from the state, local cultural councils may also accept contributions to be used for sponsoring events such as the July 3, 2010 Summer Fun event in 2010.

 News & Events